HU90m/opentitan/doc/guides/contributing/src/otbn_sw.md

----
-title: "Writing and building software for OTBN"
+# Writing and building software for OTBN
----

 OTBN is the OpenTitan Big Number accelerator and this document describes how to write and build software for it.
 The [OTBN reference manual]({{< relref "hw/ip/otbn/doc" >}}) describes the hardware and associated ISA.